-Editor’s Note: This story on Burning Man was submitted for our short story contest in the spring and is categorized as fiction.
+Editor’s Note: Burning Man, the desert festival dedicated to community, art, self-expression, and self-reliance, returned this weekend, but was hampered by rain, muddy campgrounds, closed roads, and one reported death.
+An estimated 70,000-plus attendees were isolated at the venue known as Black Rock City.
+This story on a woman who goes to Burning Man alone was submitted for our short story contest in the spring and is categorized as fiction.
 Just sayin’.

 “But why would you want to go there?
 Five days without bathrooms or showers?
 No beach, no historical sights, no restaurants!
 You call that a vacation?”
 Cybill’s best friend, Johanna, was appalled.

 “It gets worse,” Cybill said, putting away the plates from the dishwasher as she talked on the phone.
 “It’s supposed to be really uncomfortable: too hot by day, too cold by night, with these random, blinding dust storms.”

 “So why on earth are you going?” asked Johanna.

 Cybill said, “If people go back despite these conditions, it has to be incredible.”

 “What does Quinn say about it?” asked Johanna

 One of the festival founders said in a documentary, “It’s not just a sex party in the desert,” which meant, Cybill hoped, that it was.

 Her partner Quinn had an important gig in Boston on Labor Day weekend, so he couldn’t accompany Cybill to the fabled arts festival in Nevada.
 Not that he wanted to.
 “Quinn is as baffled as you are,” Cybill whispered into the receiver.

 Johanna said, “For the cost of the ticket, and your flight to Reno, and renting that van, and the bike, you could get a week at a health spa and really relax!”